Ai1ish/MP3/README.md

 *   **VAT & Discounts:** Apply dynamic percentage-based or fixed discounts, as well as VAT calculations during checkout.
 *   **Low Stock Alerts:** Automatically scans the inventory and warns the user if any product falls to 5 items or below.
 *   **Sales History:** Keeps a running log of all successful sales transactions.

+## 3. Gradebook Manager (`MP3-GradeBook-G9.py`)
+A relational data management system that acts as a digital gradebook for teachers.
+It uses Python dictionaries to link students, assignment categories, and specific grades together.

+**Key Features:**
+*   **Student Management:** Add, view, and remove students from the roster.
+*   **Category Weighting:** Create categories (e.g., Homework, Exams) and assign them specific percentage weights towards the final grade.
+*   **Grading & Statistics:** Enter grades for specific assignments, view class averages, and find the highest/lowest grades.
+*   **Report Cards:** Automatically generate and print detailed report cards for individual students or the entire class, displaying weighted averages and final letter grades.

 ---